Francis Lewis: Personal life

 In 1775, Lewis acquired and relocated his family to an estate located in Whitestone, in present-day Queens.
-The home was later destroyed in the American Revolutionary War by British soldiers, who also arrested his wife, Elizabeth, and denied her a change of clothing or adequate food for weeks while in captivity.
-Her hardships in captivity ruined her health and led to her death in 1778 after being released in a prisoner exchange.
+The home was later destroyed after the Battle of Long Island by British forces, who also arrested his wife Elizabeth.
+She was eventually released in a prisoner exchange for the wives of two wealthy Loyalists from Philadelphia, though the hardships Elizabeth endured in captivity ruined her health and led to her death in 1779.

 Through his eldest surviving daughter Ann, he was a grandfather to Marianne Robertson (1779–1829), who married John Bird Sumner, the Archbishop of Canterbury and brother of Charles Richard Sumner, bishop of Winchester.
 Through his son Morgan, he was a grandfather of Margret Lewis (1780–1860), who married New York lawyer and politician Maturin Livingston and became parents to twelve children.
 Through his son Francis Jr., he was a grandfather of Gabriel Ludlow Lewis.

 Death and legacy

 Lewis died on December 31, 1802, although his memorial in Trinity Church Cemetery gives his year of death as 1803.

 In Queens, New York, Francis Lewis High School and P.S.
 79 "The Francis Lewis School" are named after Lewis.
 Francis Lewis Boulevard, which locals sometimes refer to as "Franny Lew" or "Franny Lewie," stretches almost the entire north/south length of the borough.
 Francis Lewis Park is located under the Queens approach of the Bronx-Whitestone Bridge.
+A society of the Children of the American Revolution located in Queens, NY, is named for him.
 A masonic lodge, Francis Lewis #273, is located in Whitestone.